SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 #### Categorical Predictor Variables

+Recoding categorical data for classification works the same as it does for regression: data needs to be in numeric form, 1s and 0s.

-Again using the One Hot Encoder function from scikitlearn to transform categorical data into numeric form (c.f, _predicting customer loyalty_).
+Again, I use the One Hot Encoder function from scikitlearn to make the transformation.
 This ensures that the model can learn from patterns in the training data and apply them to unseen future data.
-For example, in the case of our data, although *gender* only includes two values, "M" & "F", future data may include additional categories, and the code here allows the model the flexibility to parse that data.
+For example, in the case of our data, although *gender* only includes two values, "M" & "F", future data may include additional categories, and the code here allows the model the flexibility to parse the data in that event.

 <br>